roger-davila/mockus/README.md

 <div align="center">
     <img src="./Near/images/home-view.png" height="500px">
 </div>
 On app load, the home view controller sends a service request to the dummyJSON api.
-First it fetches the product category and then sends concurrent requests to get the products for each category in the database.
-After receving the data each section and product card is filled in with the appropriate data.
+First it fetches all the product categories and then sends concurrent requests to get the products for each category in the database.
+After receving the data, each section and product card is filled in with the appropriate data.

 When the user wants to see more details about a product, they can click any of the product cards and then they are redirected to a detailed product view.